mrxcake/lotus-testnet/README.md

 carol	172.17.0.4
 ```

-## Step 3: Download and Execute the Setup Script(in Docker container)
+## Step 3: Download and Execute the Genesis Setup Script(in Docker container)

 Execute the following commands inside each container to download and run the genesis setup script: